rasutt/CaPow/README.md

 ### CaPow!

-A Shiny web app for capture-recapture model fitting and study design via fast simulation and automatic differentiation in R using TMB.
+A Shiny web app for capture-recapture model fitting and study design via fast simulation and optimisation using automatic differentiation.

 #### General notes

+- I had a lot of trouble with TMB not compiling or giving random errors, but it seems to be working again now.

 - I started writing code to use jax in python to find the nll and do automatic differentiation.
 I made some progress but I'm not sure I got it working.
-Now TMB is working perfectly so I'm going back to it.

-- I had a lot of trouble with TMB not compiling or giving random errors.
-I'm still not sure what the problem was.
-After reinstalling windows it worked I think.
-Just gonna have to get really expert with it.
-Got time now.
-And it's really cool stuff.

 #### Files and folders